wp-plugins/effect-maker/readme.txt

 6. Three inserted Effect Maker effects in one page

 == Changelog ==

+= 1.2 =
+* Added four new free effects: Water Drop Show, Scramble Message, Shuffle Show and Falling Text (now a total of 10 effects)
+* Tested and works for Wordpress version 4.2.2

 = 1.1.1 =
 * Added the new effect Rotating Gallery (now a total of 6 effects)